 And obesity can lead to insulin resistance, which ramps up blood sugar levels, which leads to diabetes.

 When you’re overweight or obese, your cells can become resistant to the normal effects of insulin (for reasons that aren’t 100 percent understood), and struggle to absorb glucose from the blood to use for energy.
 So your pancreas goes into overdrive to produce more insulin.
 But despite the excess insulin trying to do its job, the cells still do not respond and accept the glucose—which ends in excess sugar floating around in your bloodstream, with nowhere else to go.
-Above-normal blood glucose levels is called prediabetes.
+Above-normal blood glucose levels are called prediabetes.
 When blood sugar levels reach even higher, that’s type 2 diabetes.

-Your liver plays an important role in metabolizing carbohydrates by taking excess glucose out of the blood stream and storing it for later use.
+Your liver plays an important role in metabolizing carbohydrates by taking excess glucose out of the bloodstream and storing it for later use.

 One of the liver’s functions is regulating blood sugar levels.
 Your cells use the glucose in your blood for energy, and your liver takes the excess and stores it in the form of glycogen.
-When your cells need energy later, like in between meals, the liver will release glucose back into the bloodstream.
+When your cells need the energy later, like in between meals, the liver will release glucose back into the bloodstream.

 But your liver can only store a certain amount of glucose, so the rest can accumulate as fat in the organ.

 “If you exceed this amount, it turns into fatty acids and that’s when you get fat deposits in the liver,” Sam explains.
-That can lead to nonalcoholic fatty liver disease, a condition when your body contains more fat than it can metabolize, causing it to accumulate in the liver cells.
+That can lead to nonalcoholic fatty liver disease, a condition when your body contains fatter than it can metabolize, causing it to accumulate in the liver cells.
 (Sugar isn’t the sole cause, but glycogen storage is a big contributor, as is any sugar-induced weight gain.)
 “Fatty liver can develop within a five-year period,” Gradney explains.
 But it can happen even quicker based on your dietary habits and genetic predisposition to insulin resistance.
 If it progresses, it can eventually lead to liver failure down the road.
 Your love of soda isn’t really worth that, is it?